MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Get-Module.md

 When this switch is set, modules without `Core` will be included, so that modules under the Windows PowerShell module path that are incompatible with PowerShell Core will be returned.

+On macOS and Linux, this parameter does nothing.

+See [about_PowerShell_Editions][] for more information.

 ```yaml
 Type: SwitchParameter
 Parameter Sets: Available, PsSession, CimSession